flapjack/zermelo/README.md

 (where the name of the temporary Redis `SET` will of course change every time)

-The current implmentation of the filtering is somewhat ad-hoc, and has the following limitations:
+The current implmentation of the filtering is somewhat ad-hoc, and has some limitations:

-* filters are single-shot, you can't re-use part of a constructed filter chain
 * no conversion of `list`s back into `set`s is allowed
 * `sort`/`offset`/`limit` can only be used once in a filter chain